frelevesque/Portable-QGIS/QGIS_3.x.x/readme.txt

-1) Create a folder for your portable QGIS, i.e "QGIS_2.18.28"
+1) Create a folder for your portable QGIS, i.e "QGIS_3.10.3";

-2) In this folder add the batch file (qgis.bat) and create a folder "qgis"
+2) In this folder add the batch files (qgis.bat qgis-grass7.bat) and create a folder "qgis";

+3) Still in "QGIS_3.10.3" folder create a folder name "portable" and add to phyton file (qgis.pyw qgis-grass7.pyw) to this folder;

-3) Place the content of C:/Program Files (x86 or x64)/QGIS 2.18/ in the ".../QGIS_2.18.28/qgis/" directory
+4) Place the content of C:/Program Files (x86 or x64)/QGIS 3.10/ in the ".../QGIS_3.10.3/qgis/" directory;

-4) Now you should have something like this
+5) Now you should have something like this :

-+-- /QGIS_2.18.28/
++-- /QGIS_3.10.3/
     +-- qgis.bat
+    +-- qgis-grass7.bat
+    +-- portable/
+        +-- qgis.pyw
+        +-- qgis-grass7.pyw
     +-- qgis/
         +-- apps/
             +-- (bunch of files and folders)